USS Princeton conducts operations in the U.S. Central Command area of responsibility as part of the Carl Vinson Carrier Strike Group

-250413-N-BT947-3427 U.S. CENTRAL COMMAND AREA OF RESPONSIBILITY (April 13, 2025) A U.S. Sailor looks through a night vision system while standing watch aboard the Ticonderoga-class guided-missile cruiser USS Princeton (CG 59) in the U.S. Central Command area of responsibility.
+250414-N-BT947-1189 U.S. CENTRAL COMMAND AREA OF RESPONSIBILITY (April 14, 2025) A U.S. Navy pilot departs an MH-60R Sea Hawk, attached to Helicopter Maritime Strike Squadron (HSM) 78, on the flight deck of the Ticonderoga-class guided-missile cruiser USS Princeton (CG 59) in the U.S. Central Command area of responsibility.
 (Official U.S. Navy photo)

 |Date Taken: